klor0610/Wikinets_Research/LAMP_and_Mediawiki.md

 # Welcome to the Wikinets Research wiki!

 Hello!
 This is my contribution for the Linux final project.<br/>
 Yasir found a great website with full documentation of LAMP as well as Mediawiki installation.
+I am still having trouble with renaming the URL from localhost which is under Step 3 on the link to install Mediawiki for Ubuntu.
+When I edit the ServerName, I cannot find the new url in my web browser.
+Mediawiki is only showing under localhost currently.
+If any of you can help with this, that would be great!

 Here are the Links